Veer-Zaara: Cast and crew

-Principal photography
+Filming

 In October 2004, Rediff.com published an exclusive "On The Sets" report for Veer-Zaara.
 The website reported that the cast members wore expensive costumes, one being Zinta, who wore a fluorescent green lungi outfit; Khan was late for the shot.
 Parts of the film were shot in various locations in Mumbai.
 In 2004, the National Geographic reported that a folk festival sequence was being shot in Film City, Mumbai.
 A set that represented Punjab was created and Sikh dancers were brought in, whom, according to the report, look like peacocks due to their colorful turbans.
 All scenes which featured Khan in a prison were shot in a single day, at a jail in Pakistan.
 The court scenes were shot in a Pakistani law court.

 While filming for an action sequence with Khan, Zinta had a near-fatal experience when she was hanging from a harness for nearly six hours.
 Zinta labeled it "one of the most humbling experiences of [her] life" and stated that it made her realise the difficulties male actors have to go through.
 For a sequence involving Khan's character calling Mukherji's character 'daughter', over 10 retakes were taken, and a pack-up was also announced by an "infuriated" Chopra, according to Khan.
-According to Mukherji, Chopra usually used to refrain from taking retakes as these would make the actors "mechanical".
+According to Mukherji, Chopra usually used to highly consciously avoid retakes as they would make the actors "mechanical".

 Veer-Zaara was filmed entirely in sync sound.
 Khan stated that although he did not have to dub lines for the film separately, he did dub a few dialogues for the film.
 Saif Ali Khan's palace in Pataudi served as Zaara's mansion.
 A shoot was carried out in Punjab during a particular season, after which the indoor shooting was completed.
 Most of the filming was done in secrecy and no official announcements were made.
-Initially planned to be filmed over a period of 102 days, the film's filming was completed in 72 days.
+Initially planned over a period of 102 days, the film's shoot was completed in 72 days.
 The film's reel length was 17757.61 ft (5412.52 m).